Invest in Modoc County’s USDA Meat Processing Facility

 Supporting Local Jobs & Food Systems

 Modoc Meat is projected to create 5–7 full-time jobs in its first year, with the potential to grow as processing demand expands.
 By partnering with organizations like Modoc Harvest and other farm-to-table hubs, it could strengthen local food systems and ensure that regional products stay regional.
-A workforce pipeline from Chico State and the University of Nevada, Reno will help build skilled, long-term employment opportunities in meat processing and agricultural entrepreneurship—right where they’re needed most.
+A workforce pipeline from California State University, Chico, the University of Nevada, Reno, and other regional institutions will help build skilled, long-term employment opportunities in meat processing and agricultural entrepreneurship—right where they’re needed most.

 FAQs